fraterrisus/walkthroughs/aethus/items.md

 {% endaethusitem %}
 {% aethusitem 'Aquaculture Pack', 'Aquaculture Pack-Magmafish' %}

 *Variants:* **Deepmussel, Magmafish, Sandfish, Minnows, Heatshrimp**

 *Where:* Crafted at the [Biology Lab](#biology-lab).

+*Blueprints:* Granted (along with the appropriate Cooking Station recipes) whenver you acquire your first fish of each kind.

 | Pack | Cost |
 | ---- | ---- |